-If you can afford to start paying off your student loans while in school, which is recommended to lower the amount of interest you will have to pay after graduating, you should look at lenders like College Ave and CommonBond.
-These lenders offer interest-only and fixed repayment plans, which let you repay small amounts of your loan without being a financial burden.
-However, if you are unable to make any payments while in school, you'll still have options, as almost all lenders allow you to defer repayment until after leaving school.
+If you can afford to start paying off your private student loans while in school, which is recommended to lower the amount of interest you will have to pay after graduating, you should look at lenders like College Ave and CommonBond.
+These college loan lenders offer interest-only and fixed repayment plans, which let you repay small amounts of your loan without being a financial burden.
+However, if you are unable to make any payments while in school, you'll still have options, as almost all private lenders allow you to defer repayment until after leaving school.

 And the last significant factor to look into is your lender's loan servicer.
-This is arguably more important than your actual lender, as most of the work gets passed on to a servicer.
-If you want a lender that services its student loans, then Sallie Mae and Discover are the lenders for you.
+This is arguably more important than your actual student lender, as most of the work gets passed on to a servicer.
+If you want a lender that services its student loans, then Sallie Mae and Discover are the best private lenders for you.
 To get an idea of how reliable your servicer is, check reviews online, talk to your lender, and ask upperclassmen, mentors or financial aid representative at your college to see what types of experiences they've had with the servicer you're considering.
-Some of the largest student loan servicers include Navient, Nelnet and MOHELA.
+Some of the largest student loan servicers include Navient, Nelnet (Firstmark Services) and MOHELA.

 How We Arrived at Our Top Student Loan Picks

-We looked at lenders with some of the most competitive rates and evaluated them based on the choices they offer borrowers with the goal of saving them the most money.
-Ultimately, the repayment process will be the most significant part of your student loan experience.
+We looked at private lenders with some of the most competitive rates and evaluated them based on the choices they offer borrowers with the goal of saving them the most money.
+Ultimately, the student loan payment process will be the most significant part of your student loan experience.
 If your lender allows you to pay off some of the loan while in school, then you could save on interest costs.
 And if your lender offers hardship programs, you'll have a safety net in case you can't make payments in the future.